 The following reports are available “out of the box:”

 VanillaSoft machine learning will help prioritize lead lists as they are uploaded to the database, automatically determining which leads require immediate attention.
-This functionality is scheduled for early 2020.
+This functionality is targeted for Q3 2021.

 VanillaSoft offers a meeting management tool for scheduling appointments.
 Appointment setters may view multiple calendars to avoid double booking and see which reps are available at a specific time.
 All calls are displayed in the time zone of the prospect to eliminate time zone errors.

 For field sales, proximity booking schedules appointments close to other appointments or their home / office to reduce the drive time.

 A set of data collection prompts ensure that key meeting details and objectives are gathered.